Brazil is known for carnival, beautiful beaches, dense jungles and of course, wild parties. But there’s so much more to this astonishing country!

 7. The Amazon River finally reaches the ocean in Brazil

-Stretching almost 7000km* from Peru to the Atlantic Ocean, the Amazon river finally meets the sea around Ilha de Marajó (Island of Marajo).
+Stretching almost 7000km* from Peru to the Atlantic Ocean, the Amazon river finally meets the sea around Ilha de Marajó, one of South America’s most fascinating islands.
 This river island is rich in some of South America’s most impressive wildlife, including water buffalo, caimans and piranhas.

 *This number is disputed because it’s so hard to accurately measure the length of a river!

 Every second, over 209 million litres of freshwater flow into the Atlantic Ocean from the Amazon.
 This is the equivalent of 83 Olympic swimming pools per second!
 The sheer volume of freshwater is so great it can be detected over 100 miles out to sea!